primait/telepoison/README.md

 `Telepoison.setup/1` takes a `Keyword list` that can configure if and how the `http.route` Open Telemetry metadata will be set per request using the `:infer_route` option.

-* If `:default` is provided then the out of the box, conservative inference provided by `Telepoison.URI.infer_route_from_request/1` is used to determine the inference.
+* If no value is provided then the out of the box, conservative inference provided by `Telepoison.URI.infer_route_from_request/1` is used to determine the inference

-* If an anonymous function with an arity of 1 (the `t:HTTPoison.Request/0` `request`) is provided then that function is used to determine the inference.
+* If an function with an arity of 1 (the `t:HTTPoison.Request/0` `request`) is provided then that function is used to determine the inference

-* If `:disabled` is provided then no inference is used.

-* If no value is provided, no inference is used.

 This can be overridden per each call to `Telepoison.request/1` derived functions (`Telepoison.get/3`, `Telepoison.get!/3` etc.)